Amazon Scam Search

 One of the easy ways to distinguish involves checking if the email ends in @amazon.com.
 But sometimes clever spammers may also fake it.
 To have a specific identification of a suspicious Amazon email, try the methods below.

 Method 1 Reveal email sender with BeenVerified

-BeenVerified boasts a 7-in-one people search tool which enable people to receive detailed info by an email, name, username, phone number, address, and vehicle.
-Keeping your search private, legit and speedy, it helps people find their lost friends, spot scammers, research neighbor, and so on.
+BeenVerified boasts a 7-in-one people search tool which enables people to receive detailed info by an email, name, username, phone number, address, and vehicle.
+Keeping your search private, legit and speedy, it helps people find their lost friends, spot scammers, research neighbors, and so on.

-1. Visit BeenVerified email search website.
+1. Visit the BeenVerified email search website.
 Type in an email address and click Search Now.

 2. Your report will be ready in minutes.
+Purchase a membership plan to unlock it.
 What you find in the report may be more than you expected: name, contact info, addresses, age, education, job history, criminal records, social media accounts, and more when available.

 Method 2 Search email address on social networks